Matthewmcsl/sg_resale_price_estimator/README.md

      poetry shell
      ```

-6. **Run your application or scripts**
+6. **Run application or scripts, still work in progress here.**
-   - Now you can start developing your scripts or run your application.
+   - To update in the future..